Corey255A1/WunderVisionBlogHugo/content/posts/2023-11-03-TimeKeeper/index.md

 # Major Code Spruces

 ## Property Binding
 One of the confusing things about WPF when you are first starting is the idea of property binding.
 It is hard to wrap your mind around your class properties getting magically updated from the controls directly.
-At the time, I still didn't understand it, and I just used the GUI elements directly to get values like numbers out of a text box.
+At the time in 2018, I still didn't understand it, and I just used the GUI elements directly to get values like numbers out of a text box.
+During the 2023 refactor, I used Bindings and the INotifyPropertyChanged to decouple the View from the Model.
+In some places, I also used Dependency Properties.
 ***
 **2018 - TimeEdit.xaml.cs**
 ```C#